 Once you have completed all the features, you can go over spots you want to darken with a 5B or 6B pencil.
 It’s always best to save that to the end because it’s always easier to darken than it is to lighten.

 Add Your Portrait Sketches to Your Online Portfolio

 Once you’ve got a few of these portraits under your belt, you’ll want to showcase them in your online portfolio.
 Don’t have one?
-Find a website builder that has some cool themes that will show off your work nicely.
+Find a website builder that has some cool templates that will show off your work nicely.
 Cruising through the portfolios of other illustrators and artists is a great way to get some inspiration for putting together your own site.